VirtusLab/git-machete/docs/source/cli/github.rst

     If ``.git/info/description`` or ``.github/pull_request_template.md`` file is present, its contents are used as PR description.
     Otherwise (or if ``machete.github.forceDescriptionFromCommitMessage`` is set), PR description is taken from message body of the first unique commit of the branch.

-    If the newly-created PR is stacked atop another PR, the actual PR description posted to GitHub will be prepended with the following header:
+    If the newly-created PR is stacked atop another PR, the actual PR description posted to GitHub will be prepended with a section listing the entire related chain of PRs.

-    ``# Based on PR #<number of PR for base branch>``

     **Options:**